 All students are required to complete two credits of the upper level writing requirement.
-This requirement can be met by taking a course that adheres to the learning outcomes for upper level writing requirements and includes a seminar course, advanced advocacy, the judicial clerkship course, transactional drafting, or a law review note or comment.
+This requirement can be met by taking a course that adheres to the learning outcomes for upper level writing requirements and includes a seminar course, advanced advocacy, a judicial clerkship, or a law review note or comment.